cpldcpu/MisguidedAttention/README.md

 Most if not all LLMs will come up with overly complex scenarios.

+### Even simpler river crossing

+Further simplification of the prompt to ensure that there are even fewer opportunities to misunderstand the objective.

+*"A man with his sheep wants to cross a river.
+He has a boat that can carry both him and the animal.
+How do both get to the other side of the river?"*

+Some LLMs get it, most will still come up with messy solutions.

 ### Measuring 6 liters.

 Thank to /u/hvoecking for this one.